Things to see and do at Chedworth Roman Villa

 Access to the villa's principal rooms

-Chedworth Roman Villa has some of the most impressive in-situ Roman mosaics in the country, as well as bath-house rooms and hypocaust systems.
+Chedworth Roman Vlla has some of the most impressive in-situ Roman mosaics in the country, as well as bath-house rooms and hypocaust systems.
 You can walk along the suspended walk-ways in our modern conservation building and look down on these pieces of art.

 Museum and collection